Raise your hand if you know someone who has a part-time job?

 Once you are sure that the job you’re pursuing is legit, you should keep in mind how much you’ll earn, and determine if your initial or ongoing expenses are worth it.

-Are you losing money, breaking even, or making a profit?
+Bottom line question to ask yourself: Are you losing money, breaking even, or making a profit?

 Remember, just because an opportunity is legit doesn’t mean it is financially prudent when considering return on investment.